mui/material-ui/pages/blog/may-2019-update.md

   - A dedicated communication channel.
 Have priority access to Material-UI engineers.
   - Architecture Reviews.
 Sit down with a Material-UI engineer and walk through all aspects of your Material-UI project and current tech stack or architecture, to identify vulnerabilities and opportunities for improvement.

-You can contact us at `advisory at material-ui.com`.
+You can contact us at advisory@material-ui.com.
-- If we have the time, we will work on new components.

 <hr />